khauser/microservices4vaadin/README.md

 * install Redis+RabbitMQ (you can also use the [docker-compose.yml](docker-compose.yml) file
 * Run `gradlew clean build` to compile and build the application
 * Run `start-all.bat` to start the list of services
+* `http://localhost:8080` should bring you to the landing page (with a redirect to https)

 ## Development:
 * Eclipse with Gradle IDE, and lombok (see hints for project import)